 Not only were we fully using our imaginations that week, but we bonded by having that time to get to know each other and tell fun stories.

-Every time I see a bag of lima beans in the grocery store, a warm memory of my grandmother, cousin and “lima bean people” comes flooding back.
+Every time I see a bag of lima beans in the grocery store, a warm memory of my grandmother, cousin and “lima bean people” and our creative play comes flooding back.

 How you can incorporate the idea of an odds and ends box your life:

 Have small cardboard boxes dedicated to “odds and ends.”
 Put all types of paper, scissors, material, beads, glue, ribbons, pipe cleaners, paints, stickers and anything else you can find in the box.

-Have the box ready for when the kids are looking for something fun to do.
+Have the box ready for when the kids are looking for something fun to do and unstructured play time.
 You can assign a project or let the kids pick their own.

 Some of the things your children can make are:

-H) Towns made out of cardboard tubes and boxes.
+- Towns made out of cardboard tubes and boxes

 2) Kindness rocks